Precious Metals — Prices, Supply & Demand

 What is the gold-to-silver ratio?

-The ratio (currently ~99:1) shows how many ounces of silver are needed to buy one ounce of gold.
+The ratio shows how many ounces of silver are needed to buy one ounce of gold.
 Historically the ratio averaged around 60:1, and in nature gold and silver occur at roughly a 9:1 ratio.
 Many investors watch this ratio: when it exceeds 80–90, silver is considered historically cheap relative to gold.

 How much gold has the US government?